 Students studying for the A level will sit three papers on Modules 1-6 at the end of the second year.
 Paper 1 (Modelling Physics) covers Modules 1, 2, 3 and 5.
 Paper 2 (Exploring Physics) covers Modules 1, 2, 4 and 6.
 In both papers, at least 15% of the question paper assessment covers knowledge and understanding of practical skills.
 40% of the question paper assessment covers mathematical skills.
 Paper 3 (Unified Physics) covers Modules 1-6 and contains short answer questions and extended response questions.
 Papers 1 and 2 are worth 37% of the A level and last 2 hours 15 minutes each.
 Paper 3 is worth 26% and lasts 1 hour 30 minutes.
 Practical assessments no longer contribute to the final grade at A level.
 However, students must complete a minimum of 12 practical activities to demonstrate practical competence.
-Performance is reported separately to the A level grade and will be marked as either pass or fail. - Reading A Level Physics A for OCR Year 1 By G. Bone et al Published by OUP, ISBN 978-0198352174 A Level Physics A for OCR Year 2 By G. Bone et al Published by OUP, ISBN: 978-0198357667 A Short History of Nearly Everything By Bill Bryson Published by Black Swan, ISBN-13: 978-1784161859 Seven Brief Lessons on Physics By Carlo Rovelli Published by Penguin, ISBN-10: 9780141981727 PHYSICS 135
+Performance is reported separately to the A level grade and will be marked as either pass or fail. - Reading A Level Physics A for OCR Year 1 By G. Bone et al Published by OUP, ISBN 978-0198352174 A Level Physics A for OCR Year 2 By G. Bone et al Published by OUP, ISBN 978-0198357667 A Short History of Nearly Everything By Bill Bryson Published by Black Swan, ISBN-13: 978-1784161859 Seven Brief Lessons on Physics By Carlo Rovelli Published by Penguin, ISBN-10: 9780141981727 PHYSICS 66 If I have seen further it is by standing on the shoulders of giants. ??